 All cellular products in Australia are leucodepleted.
-Neither leucodepletion nor seronegativity for CMV completely eliminates risk of CMV transmission.
+Neither leucodepletion nor CMV seronegativity completely eliminates the risk of CMV transmission.
 Some data suggest CMV seronegative components and leucodepleted components have equivalent risk of CMV transmission.
 Whether using a combination of leucocyte depletion and CMV-seronegative components provides any additional safety benefits is unknown.
 For at-risk patients early detection of CMV infection by polymerase chain reaction (PCR) monitoring should be considered.

 When should I use this modification?